-The Forgetmenot Ridge hike is one of five great hikes that you can do in the Bragg Creek area.
-The other hikes include Prairie Mountain, Moose Mountain, Nihahi Ridge and Powderface Ridge.
+The Forgetmenot Ridge hike is one of seven great hikes that you can do in the Bragg Creek area.
+Some of the other hikes include Prairie Mountain, Moose Mountain, Nihahi Ridge and Powderface Ridge.
 Accessibility is easy off Highway 66 near Bragg Creek.

 Trip report for the Forgetmenot Ridge hike